idelgado/simplelauncher/README.md

 *Are there other ways to test for transient state bugs?*

 Yes, if your device is rooted you can put the application in the background, manually kill the process via adb ``` adb shell pkill your.package.name ```, and then re-launch the application.
-This results in the same behavior.
+This is the same behavior provided by this launcher utility.

 ## Credits